nikic/nikic.github.com/_posts/2011-11-11-PHP-Internals-When-does-foreach-copy.markdown

 ---
 layout: post
-title: PHP internals: When does foreach copy?
+title: "PHP internals: When does foreach copy?"
 excerpt: PHP's foreach language construct sometimes copies the array it iterates and sometimes does not.
 This post analyzes when and why this happens.
 ---
 **Important**: This post requires some knowledge of PHP's internal workings, namely `zval`s,